About Our Club

 The Math is Difficult to Understand

-With a grant from the RI Attorney General’s Office in 2019, RISRC conducted 15 food waste audits in three public school districts, including elementary, middle and high schools, in urban, suburban and rural settings.
+With a grant from the RI Attorney General’s Office in 2019, RISRP conducted 15 food waste audits in three public school districts, including elementary, middle and high schools, in urban, suburban and rural settings.
 We wanted to know how much – and what kind of – food was being wasted.

 Our Wish to End Waste Is Being Granted